-Turning Point is currently in use every day with occupancy ranging from 1 to 40 people per night.
+Turning Point is currently in use every day with occupancy ranging from 1 to 40 people.
 Individuals or families may be referred to Turning Point by local Clergy, Social Service Agencies, or Area Law Enforcement Departments.
 Before any individual can enter Turning Point, he or she must pass a Police Security Check.
-Each individual's stay at Turning Point is evaluated on a daily basis.
+Each individual's stay at Turning Point is evaluated on a daily basis for the length of the six months stay.
 The expectation is that residents are to be employed or actively seeking employment.
 The operation of Turning Point is conducted under specific rules for occupants.
 Failure to follow the rules will result in dismissal from the facility.

 Turning Point's ministry depends upon churches, individuals, businesses and other service organizations for approximately 75% of its yearly budget.
 The remaining 25% comes from the City of Angola and the Steuben County United Way.
 Turning Point receives no federal or state funding for operational expenses.
 Turning Point also has an endowment fund to which you may give.

 In addition to financial support from groups and individuals, Turning Point depends on other donations.